 Cocaine Smuggling Follows Similar Paths in U.S. and Canada

 Cocaine is the only drug that largely follows the drug conduits that feed U.S. addictions.
-Most cocaine in Canada originates in Columbia or Peru and comes to Canada by way of Mexico.
-For example, investigations to find the source of cocaine seized at the Vancouver airport in 2007 found that some Mexican airline baggage handlers were placing luggage loaded with drugs on flights to Vancouver so they could circumvent security searches.
+Most cocaine in Canada originates in Colombia or Peru and comes to Canada by way of Mexico.

 Cocaine tends to flow east from its delivery points: from British Columbia to the other western provinces and from Quebec and Ontario to the Maritimes.
 Groups with ties to Latin America dominate cocaine trafficking, while Indo-Canadian, Asia-Canadian and outlaw motorcycle gangs show up in this category less often.